kreier/quartz/content/Projects/Obsidian.md

 Organizing your thoughts, ideas, projects and notes is an ongoing task for many of us.
-Galilei took notes of the moons of Jupiter he discovered, and the names still link back to him.
+Galilei took notes of the moons of Jupiter he discovered.
 He was not the first to observe them, but the first to write down notes about it.
 And so the improved [Jupyter](https://en.wikipedia.org/wiki/Project_Jupyter) notebook format from 2011 with Python support resembles his original pursuit.
 ## Local vault
 The vault I use is the `content` folder inside my quartz repository.
 The updated content is found on [kreier.github.io/quartz](https://kreier.github.io/quartz).
 This is rendered each time I push a commit to the repository, running with GitHub Actions.
 ## Static version at saiht.de/obsidian